Updated: Nov 11

 The day started early.
 Our ride picked us up at 4am and delivered us safely to the NW Arkansas airport for what was destined to become a long day (thanks George).
 Wheels up at 6:25am and the intent was to sleep thru the first leg of our trip which was to land in San Francisco in a mere 4 hours and 8 minutes.
 Instead, we watched movies, compliments of United Airlines.
 The flight was good with friendly and accommodating flight attendants.
 We had a little turbulence across Oklahoma due to thunderstorms, but otherwise good.
-As we approached San Francisco and started seeing and smelling the smoke from the wildfires we felt for the residents that were being evacuated or otherwise without power.
+As we approached San Francisco and started seeing and smelling the smoke from the wildfires.
+We felt for the residents that were being evacuated or otherwise without power.

-We knew connecting to the next flight was going to be tight but we landed about 30 minutes early, only to sit on the tarmac waiting for our gate to be free of the previous plane.
+We knew connecting to the next flight was going to be tight but we landed about 30 minutes early, only to sit on the tarmac waiting for our gate to be freed of the previous plane.
 One of the flight attendants we befriended made an announcement as we approached the gate, ‘welcome to San Francisco, we expect that several of you may be connecting to other destinations and we have two ladies in the back of the plane that were trying to catch a fast approaching departure so if you are not in the same situation, please allow them to pass to the exit.’
 If it wasn’t for his announcement we probably wouldn’t have made our connection.
-Though it was only 5 minutes from the arriving gate they were calling our names as we rounded the corner.
+Though it was only 5 minutes from the arriving gate they were calling our names as we rounded the corner in the concourse.

 We were swept onboard our final destination flight to Kahului as they closed the doors behind us!
 I caught a couple of cat naps and a couple of extra ‘first class’ goodies from the attendant Mom befriended with small talk about how much she loved his glasses.
 He even let her try them on.